Federal Judge Strikes Down Ohio Law That Restricted Assistance to Voters With Disabilities

 The lawsuit asks the court to block the enforcement of the statute and to ensure that people beyond the family members enumerated in the law can assist voters with disabilities without threat of prosecution.

 Yesterday’s lawsuit comes as the second legal challenge against Ohio’s 2023 voter suppression law.
-A federal lawsuit that was filed by a coalition of nonprofit groups immediately after H.B.
-458’s enactment is ongoing.
-That lawsuit challenges multiple aspects of the law including its strict photo ID regime, advanced deadline for requesting and returning mail-in ballots, drop box restrictions and more.
+A federal lawsuit, which a judge ultimately dismissed, challenged multiple aspects of the H.B.
+458, including its strict photo ID regime, advanced deadline for requesting and returning mail-in ballots, drop box restrictions and more.

 Today’s lawsuit noted that in light of H.B.
 458’s new photo ID requirements for in-person voting, “more voters have problems meeting the in-person voting requirements and thus need to vote absentee” — making the law’s limitations on voter assistance for mail-in voting all the more detrimental.